Tarzan: Television

 Joe Lara starred in the title role in Tarzan in Manhattan (1989), an offbeat TV movie, and later returned in a completely different interpretation, titled Tarzan: The Epic Adventures (1996), a new live-action series.

 In between the two productions with Lara, Tarzán (1991–1994), a half-hour syndicated series in which Tarzan is portrayed as a blond environmentalist, with Jane turned into a French ecologist.

-Disney's animated series The Legend of Tarzan (2001–2003) was a spin-off of the animated Disney film from 1999.
+Disney's animated series The Legend of Tarzan (2001–2003) was a spin-off of the 1999 animated Disney film.

 The latest television series was the short-lived live-action Tarzan (2003), which starred male model Travis Fimmel and updated the setting to contemporary New York City, with Jane as a police detective, played by Sarah Wayne Callies.
 The series was cancelled after only eight episodes.

 Saturday Night Live featured recurring sketches with the speech-impaired trio of "Tonto, Tarzan, and Frankenstein's Monster".
 In these sketches, Tarzan is portrayed by Kevin Nealon.